Docent Training Course

 In order to be able to handle any of REF’s raptors, you must meet certain criteria.
 These include the following:

-- Be at least 18 years of age and have regular internet access (public library): you must be able to check e-mail bulletins every other day and monitor our Docent’s secure web pages.
+- Be at least 18 years of age and have regular internet access.
+You must be able to check e-mail at least every other day

 - Begin and complete the Docent Training Course (flexible schedule/one-on-one) Cost is $150 and is non refundable*)